TanyaRyzh/Portfolio/idea packages/business analyst+/High level vision.md

 ## The high level vision of web page for small company

+**Business target**:
+Make the web page for ordering and marketing of company services

+**Needs:**
+Information about product, company, capability to contact

+**Wishes:**
+Photo, feedback, Twitter link, information about advantages, portfolio

+**Stakeholders:**
+You, your potential clients

+**General idea:**
 Web site with those common parts:
 1. "Main" section: name of company, slogan, photo.
 2. "About" section: high-level information about company and its services
 3. "Product" section: a description of 3 service packages